 Aputure LS 600c Pro 3200K (Hyper reflector 62°)

-Above you can see the lights output when it was set at 3200K with the standard reflector was 37,300 lx (3470 fc), which was 23.87% less than what it output at 5600K.
+Above you can see the light’s output when it was set at 3200K with the standard reflector was 37,300 lx (3470 fc), which was 23.87% less than what it output at 5600K.
 Aputure quotes a figure of 38,600 lx on their website, so my result was pretty close to the claimed amount.

 As far as CCT accuracy goes, it recorded an exceptionally good reading of 3209K which was a very good score.
 It is a little strange that the CCT accuracy when using the light at 3200K with and without the Hyper Reflector is almost identical, yet, there is a large discrepancy when using the light at 5600K.
-Although in saying that, this was also the case with the Prolycht.
+However, in saying that, this was also the case with the Prolycht.

 So let’s look at the head-to-head data between the Prolycht Orion 675 FS and the Aputure LS 600c Pro.
 As I have now tested both fixtures I can provide you with independent figures.